gbiz123/tiktok-captcha-solver/README.md

 ## Selenium client
 Import the package, set up the SadCaptcha class, and call it whenever you need.
+This turns the entire captcha detection, solution, retry, and verification process into a single line of code.
+It is the recommended method if you are using Selenium.

 ```py
 from sadcaptcha import SadCaptcha